zenibako/koassistant.koplugin/README.md

 - **Book actions** → Reader gestures only (requires open book; grayed out in File Browser)
 - **General actions** → Available in both contexts (can add to Reader and/or File Browser gestures)

-**Why only book and general?** Highlight actions require selected text, and multi-book actions require file browser multi-select — neither can be triggered via gestures.
+**Why only book and general?** Highlight actions require selected text and cannot be triggered via gestures.

 **Note:** Changes require restart because KOReader's gesture system loads available actions at startup.
 To disable all custom action gestures at once, use **Settings → KOReader Integration → Show in Gesture Menu**.
 Built-in utility gestures (Quick Settings, Chat History, etc.) are not affected by this toggle.